facebook

 Reading time: 2 min

 As a manager, you probably want to keep your app development in-house, under your full control and oversight.
-Yet sometimes constraints and unique circumstances demand to take some of the work elsewhere.
+Yet sometimes constraints and unique circumstances demand to take some of the work be taken elsewhere.

 Sometimes you don't have enough manpower, sometimes you don't have enough resources...
 Still, you don't want to compromise the quality or the outcome.
 What can you do?

-Outsourcing can be great because it takes some of the headaches away: just find a reliable supplier, ask them to commit to your timeline and results, and wait patiently.
+Outsourcing a mobile app can be great because it takes some of the headache away: just find a reliable supplier, ask them to commit to your timeline and results, and wait patiently.
 But outsourcing also means giving up control and trusting the judgment of other managers.

 But it’s not only about control or saving a buck.
 Outstaffing usually gives you more flexibility.
 You can mix the teams and scale up or down.
 You can give away control over less important parts of the process, and keep others.

-What parts of mobile app development should you outstaff?
+What parts of mobile app development should you outsource/outstaff?

 Many of our B2B clients like to start by outstaffing design and prototyping.
 For them, functionality comes first and should be kept in-house until full trust is established between us and them.